Kingsglaive: Final Fantasy XV: Release and promotion

 Kingsglaive was first announced in March 2016 at "Uncovered: Final Fantasy XV", a media event dedicated to the game.
 Its release was handled by publisher Square Enix and distributor Sony Pictures Home Entertainment.
-At the time, no theatrical release was announced for the West.
-In June at the 2016 Electronic Entertainment Expo, it was announced that Kingsglaive would receive a limited theatrical release in North America, beginning on August 19; its theatrical release was handled by Stage 6 Films with Vertical Entertainment and Square Enix.
+At the time, no theatrical release was announced for the West, until later in June when it was revealed that Kingsglaive would receive a limited theatrical release in North America, beginning on August 19; its theatrical release was handled by Stage 6 Films with Vertical Entertainment and Square Enix.
 A further week's run was announced for some areas.
-It was later announced that Le Grand Rex would be hosting a French premiere for Kingsglaive on September 15.
-Kingsglaive released in Japanese cinemas through Aniplex on July 9, 2016, where day one fans were given exclusive Lunafreya post cards.
+Le Grand Rex was a host for French premiere of Kingsglaive on September 15.
+Kingsglaive was released in Japanese cinemas through Aniplex on July 9, where day one fans were given exclusive Lunafreya post cards.
 Tickets went on sale on April 23.
 Prior to its theatrical release, a television special titled "XV Universe Report" aired in Japan, featuring behind-the-scenes information and interviews regarding Final Fantasy XV and its associated media.

 Home media

 Kingsglaive was included on Blu-ray in the "Deluxe Edition" and "Ultimate Collector's Edition" of Final Fantasy XV, which were released worldwide on November 29, 2016.
 The film was also included in the "Final Fantasy XV Film Collection", a box set which includes Final Fantasy XV and Brotherhood.
-The digital version of the film was released on streaming and download services on August 30, 2016; the standalone Blu-ray and DVD versions were released on October 4, 2016.
+The digital version of the film was released on streaming and download services on August 30; the standalone Blu-ray and DVD versions were released on October 4.
 It was released on Ultra HD Blu-ray on March 30, 2021.